-- 1. From the tape software Main Menu, select and execute Image Backup. - In the image backup menus, fill in each field (or simply confirm the default setting) as described in the following subsections. - 3.
+- 1. From the tape software Main Menu, select and execute Image Backup. - 2.
+In the image backup menus, fill in each field (or simply confirm the default setting) as described in the following subsections. - 3.
 Press [F8] to execute the image backup.

-Perform an image compare (see Section 9), regularly after an image backup, especially when dealing with extremely valuable data.
+Always perform an image compare (see Section 9) regularly after an image backup.
+This is especially important when dealing with extremely valuable data.